Zen and the Three Door Problem

 “Why don’t you tell me more,” said the Master.

-"Well Master, our Teacher asked us to imagine standing in front of three closed doors.
+"Well Master, our Teacher asked us to imagine ourselves standing in front of three closed doors.
 Behind one of the doors she has hidden a gold coin.
 Behind the other two doors is nothing.
 We are invited to pick one of the three doors.
 If we pick the right door, the coin is ours.

 After we make our choice, the Teacher will open another door, with nothing behind it of course.
 Then, she will give us a chance to switch doors if we want to.